Phantola/Electron_PlayGround/README.md

 # Phantola's Electron Practice Repo

-This `README.md` file will be a note for JangLuna's electron study.
+This `README.md` file will be a note for Phantola's electron study.

 ## [1.
 Start settings](https://electronjs.org/docs/latest/tutorial/quick-start)